magiblot/tvision/README.md

 # Unicode Support

-On Linux, the Turbo Vision API has been extended to allow receiving Unicode input and displaying Unicode text.
+The Turbo Vision API has been extended to allow receiving Unicode input and displaying Unicode text.
 The supported encoding is UTF-8, for a number of reasons:

 * It is compatible with already present data types (`char *`), so it does not require intrusive modifications to existing code.
 * It is the same encoding used for terminal I/O, so redundant conversions are avoided.
 * Conformance to the [UTF-8 Everywhere Manifesto](http://utf8everywhere.org/), which exposes many other advantages.

+Note that when built with Borland C++, Turbo Vision does not support Unicode.
+However, this does not affect the way Turbo Vision applications are written, since the API extensions are designed to allow for encoding-agnostic code.

 ## Reading Unicode input